 The Onion is a satirical newspaper devoted to all aspects of American life and culture, frequently parodying tropes mentioned on This Very Wiki.
 It started in 1988 as a print newspaper by a pair of students at the University of Wisconsin, and originally distributed in Madison and Milwaukee.
 It has since branched off into the internet, including video clips supposedly originating from the Onion News Network.
 Its final print edition was published in December 2013, but the website has carried on.Some people mistakenly think The Onionis a legitimate news source, ranging from Christians against Harry Potter, Fox Nation.com, a news website operated by the Fox News Channel to the People's Republic of China.Twice.
 Others are aware of its parody nature.The Onion also has an entertainment/pop culture newspaper and website called the AV Club, which features pop culture news, reviews of almost every form of media (TV, albums, books, etc.) and interviews presented in a humorous but factual tone.
 The site's head writer was Nathan Rabin until 2013.
 The AV Club maintains a separate identity and has very little (if anything) in common with The Onion, mostly to avoid people mistakenly thinking that the AV Club presents fake news like The Onion.The Onion has in the past extended into a movie (critically derided, even by its own AV Club), and most recently two TV series — OSN Sportsdome on Comedy Central and Onion News Network on IFC.
 In 2013, a pilot for Onion News Empire, a behind-the-scenes look at the ONN newsroom, was made for Amazon.com.
 (It wasn't picked up.)
-There have also been three original Onion books - Our Dumb Century, a history of the 20th century told through fake Onion front pages, Our Dumb World, a Hollywood Atlas filled with stereotypes and Black Comedy, and The Onion Book of Known Knowledge, a mock encyclopedia of all existing knowledge.In Summer 2012, the Onion's YouTube arm debuted Onion Digital Studios, producing parodies of non-news programming ranging from nature documentaries to reality television.It's like a Transatlantic Equivalent of Private Eye (except decades younger, without the investigative journalism, and as a website) and similar to the later NJUZ and Newsbiscuit (which was created on the model "a British Onion").
+There have also been three original Onion books - Our Dumb Century, a history of the 20th century told through fake Onion front pages, Our Dumb World, a Hollywood Atlas filled with stereotypes and Black Comedy, and The Onion Book of Known Knowledge, a mock encyclopedia of all existing knowledge.In Summer 2012, the Onion's YouTube arm debuted Onion Digital Studios, producing parodies of non-news programming ranging from nature documentaries to reality television.And in Summer 2014, the Onion launched another sister site, Clickhole, a parody of clickbait websites such as Buzzfeed, Upworthy, The Huffington Post, and Cracked.It's like a Transatlantic Equivalent of Private Eye (except decades younger, without the investigative journalism, and as a website) and similar to the later NJUZ and Newsbiscuit (which was created on the model "a British Onion").
 Similarly, Ministry Of Harmony describes itself as "The Onion for China".The site can be found here.

 In Our Dumb Century, some articles have traits of this, such as Archduke Franz Ferdinand showing up alive after World War I, Richard Nixon being killed after a manhunt around the time of his resignation, and the US not just losing The Vietnam War, but actually surrendering to them.